ozoidemi/ePaper_guest_dashboard/README.md

 If you don't have the file editor, you can add it from the add-on store (*Settings -> Add-ons -> Add-on store*).

-Also, if you don't know exactly *where* to add these entries to the file, know that the file you are seeing is my entire automations file at this point.
-So you can just copy and paste its contents, or completely replace it via HA's file editor.
+Also, if you don't know exactly *where* to add these entries to the file, know that the file you are seeing is my entire automations file at this point - you can just copy and paste as-is.

 The first entry takes a snapshot of the QR code (`image.guests_qr_code`) and stores it in `/config/www/wifi_qr.png`.

 The second ensures that the guest network password is updated automatically at least weekly.
 If you need a different schedule, then adjust accordingly.
 It will not break anything, and you could easily remove it altogether.

-> **I don't get why this is so convoluted.
-Can't we just pass over the existing QR and be done with it?**
->
-> Not really, no.
->
-> Even when the Unifi Network Integration generates a QR code for us automatically, it:
-> 1. Only exists in memory.
-> 2. Is much harder to use than what you might think.
->
-> If you know the right URL, you can get access to the QR.
-However, this access is very short lived due to the way the URL is created - it relies on the entity's attributes, which are continuously changing.
->
->  Also, if you know enough about HA templates, you can get a template expression that will allow you to stay one step ahead of the changes.
-Regretfully, the QR will continue to be useless.
->
-> Unless you save the QR, you almost can't do anything with it.
-That's why I used the snapshot automation.
->
-> In fact, even if you were to send the QR as an image to the ESPHome device, you'd still need to get the snapshot first.

 #### Configuration.yaml